chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ## NFS Callback Requests

-The NFS version 4 family of protocols support server-initiated callbacks to notify NFS version 4 clients of events such as recalled delegations.
+The NFS version 4 family of protocols supports server-initiated callbacks to notify NFS version 4 clients of events such as recalled delegations.